Andersonn-2000/POC-DeepSORT/README.md

       ```bash
       python detect.py --weights yolov7.pt

-      # If you want to use your own videos.
+      # If you want to use your own videos
       python detect.py --weights yolov7.pt --source "your video.mp4"

       # For Inference with YOLOv8